krullmizter/hoxhunt-backend-21/README.md

 The next `if-else` statements takes care of the lesser rules, and adds the corresponding emails to the `villainArr` if they are true.

-The last rule takes advantage of a Reg-ex to check whether the current itterations email address's last name contains two or more **"t"**s.
+The last rule takes advantage of a Reg-ex to check whether the current itterations email address's last name contains two or more **t**s.

 ------------
 #### Conclusion